Good UX requires that all information is logical and within reach. Check out this complete guide and leave no user lost behind!

-Those little dialogue/content boxes that feed the user new information whenever a certain level is reached or an action is done is information architecture – at its finest.
+Those little dialogue/content boxes that feed the user new information whenever a certain level is reached or an action is done is IA – at its finest.
 But how do we decide what we tell the user from the beginning?
 How do we give the right amount of information so the user’s curiosity is fed but not overwhelmed?

-As most good aspects of design, information architecture has several components that can help you apply this structuring to your product.
+As most good aspects of design, AI has several components that can help you apply this structuring to your product.
 These components were established by IA pioneers Rosenfeld and Morville in their ground-breaking book “Information Architecture for the World Wide Web” – which we definitely recommend if you want to get deep into IA.

 The components are systems which lay down different ways your content can be organized and found by the user.